Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 Anxiety can also take control of your child’s emotions.
 One way to recognize this is by noticing if they feel more worry or fear about things that others might not notice.
 Because of this, their feelings can quickly become overwhelming, affect their daily life, and make simple tasks more difficult.

-Here are a few examples of emotional symptoms your child may experience:
+Here are a few examples of emotional signs and symptoms of anxiety your child may experience:

 • Your child might constantly worry about bad things happening, even when there is no real danger.

-• They often cry or feel upset more than other kids their age.
+• They may cry or feel upset more frequently than other kids their age.

 • Fear of a specific thing may take over their thoughts.
-For example, being around dogs or being alone.
+They may have intense fear being around dogs or being alone.

 • They may ask the same questions repeatedly to get reassurance from you.

-• Minor events, like being late to school, might feel very overwhelming to them.
+• Minor events, like being late to school, might feel incredibly overwhelming to them.

 Treatment Options for Childhood Anxiety

-Childhood anxiety can be treated in a variety of ways based on the child's needs.
+Treatments for anxiety can occur in a variety of ways based on the child's needs.
 Support from professionals and loved ones will often play a key role in helping children overcome their anxiety.

 Cognitive Behavioral Therapy (CBT)